airq-dev/hazebot/README.md

 Airq aggregates sensor readings from nearby [Purpleair](https://docs.google.com/document/d/15ijz94dXJ-YAZLi9iZ_RaBwrZ4KtYeCy08goGBwnbCU/edit?usp=sharing) sensors.
 These sensors are updated every 10 minutes so the results should be fairly accurate, generally.
 We will soon have a publicly available number to which you can text your zipcode to recieve air quality metrics.

+ Text a zipcode to 26AQISAFE2 or (262)747-2332 for aggregate pm2.5 measures and recommendations for places near you with better AQI.

 ## TODOs